-There is a special formula that can be used to determine what level you’ll be paired up with (x = host soul level). x +/- (10 + 10%).
+A special formula can be used to determine what level you’ll be paired up with (x = host’s soul level). x +/- (10 + 10% or 0.1).

-As long as you use Password Matching, you can negate this entire mechanic.
+If you use Password Matching, you can negate this entire mechanic.
 The developers were thoughtful enough to allow us to co-op with friends of any level!

-I haven’t been able to find any numbers that easily explain how weapon level matching works, but here’s a wiki link to further explain it.
+The weapon level mechanic was introduced in the Remastered version of the game.
+Once again, this can be bypassed using Password Matching but affects random co-op matchmaking.
+I haven’t been able to find any numbers that easily explain how weapon level matching works, but here’s a Wiki link to explain it further.

 - Way of White